What is the full form of SIM? Or What does SIM stand for?

 IMSI and SIM :

 A sim is nothing if it does not have an identity.
-The IMSI assigned to the sim card was provided by the mobile operator.
-Which serves as a globally unique identifier.
+The mobile operator provided the IMSI assigned to the sim card, which is a globally unique identifier.
 Each mobile operator has a set of IMSIs that they can use.
-Authentication keys are another important item that must be kept in a sim.
-Keys are used for generating authentication vectors at the time of SIM registration and may also be used for on-call setup.
+Authentication keys are another essential item that must be kept in a sim.
+Keys are used for generating authentication vectors during SIM registration and may also be used for on-call setup.

 The communication over the radio channel is encrypted, and authentication vectors are used to ensure the communication’s security.

 ICCID and SIM:

 A sim can have multiple IMISs.
 A roaming sim card is an example of multiple identities.
 When the mobile phone switches on, a more suitable IMSI becomes active based on the roaming location of the user.
 It reduces the roaming charges.